daniellima338/Into_The_Wild/README.md

 ## **Bugs**
 * Answer 4 was not displaying due to a bug in the loop interating through the questions.
 Fixed it by starting the loop at 1 instead of 0.
 * Score is not incrementing as expected.
 Had to change the design of the system.
+* 1 Could not change anything within the modal for the tutorial.
+ **Solution**
+* used !important to make my custom style a priority. tried other solutions, but this was the only one that worked.

 [Back to Top](#table-of-contents)